-In the case of non-cessation of inappropriate behaviour or more serious behaviour, students in the lower school will complete a reflection with a senior leader.
+In the case of non-cessation of inappropriate behaviour or more serious behaviour, students will complete a reflection with a senior leader.
 The aim of the reflection is to allow time and space for reflection and deep discussion of the inappropriate behaviour in question to enable a pupil to understand how their actions impact them and the people around them.